Mark Lodato, Dean

+We welcome candidates from a wide variety of academic disciplines and backgrounds to apply to our master’s degree programs.
 Candidates with bachelor’s degrees from accredited colleges or universities are eligible for admission.
-For some programs, the Graduate Record Exam, or GRE, is required.
 No prior academic or professional experience in communications is required.

 Our on-campus professional programs begin in the summer only.
 Media studies begins in the fall only.
-Our online communications and communications managements programs offers four start-terms per year.
+Our online communications and communications management programs offer four start-terms per year.

 Newhouse Foundation Fellowship/Internship for Minorities

-Established in 1993, these awards are made annually to two minority students who wish to enroll in the Magazine, Newspaper, and Online Journalism Master’s program to pursue a newspaper career.
-Only students who have majored in subjects other than journalism on the undergraduate level are eligible.
+Established in 1993, these awards are made annually to two minority students who wish to enroll in the Magazine, News, and Digital Journalism Master’s program to pursue a newspaper career.
+Preference is given to students who have majored in subjects other than journalism.
 Funded by the Newhouse Foundation, each award provides free tuition and a monthly stipend for 18 months of study (during which time the student also works as a reporting intern at the Advance Media New York).

-In addition to University fellowships and scholarships, the Newhouse School funds up to five new doctoral students each year who help support research or the teaching of undergraduate classes.
-Some research assistants work with either the John Ben Snow Chair or the S.I.
-Newhouse Professor.
+The Newhouse School funds up to five new doctoral students each year who help support research and/or the teaching of undergraduate classes.

 Dean’s Multicultural Scholarships